tytydraco/yessleep/out/Im_an_ophthalmologist_and_I_saw_something_inexplicable_in_my_patients_eye.md

 I had caught no more than a glimpse of her retina before she shrieked and slapped the lens, knocking it rattling onto the floor.
 But even without that abrupt interruption, I would have dropped the lens in shock.
 In that brief, horrifying instant, I saw something that defied all logic—her optic nerve was a pitch-black void, an abyss that seemed to swallow light itself.

 The optic nerve usually looks like a donut, with a dark orange outer ring surrounding a brighter inner circle.
-The inside of Mrs. Myers' optic nerve was pitch black.
+The inside of Mrs. Myers' optic nerve was pure darkness.
 A perfect little black circle, almost like a miniature black hole had manifested in the back of her eye, absorbing all light passing into it.

 As my mind spun in a whirlwind of confusion, Mrs. Myers tumbled from her chair, collapsing onto the floor with a shriek that pierced the air.
 She clutched her hand over her eye, her voice rising in a crescendo of panic.
 Just then, Anna burst into the room, snapping me out of my stupor.
 We rushed to her side, dropping to our knees to help Mrs. Myers.